raacampbell/matlab_elastix/README.md

 ## Getting started

 1. Install [Elastix](http://elastix.isi.uu.nl/) in your system path.
-2. Add MelastiX directory to your path.
+2. Add MelastiX directory to your MATLAB path.
-3. Add <a href="https://github.com/raacampbell13/yamlmatlab">yamlmatlab</a> to your system path.
+3. Add <a href="https://github.com/raacampbell13/yamlmatlab">yamlmatlab</a> to your MATLAB path.
 4. Run the examples in MelastiX_examples.

 ## What to do if the transform fails?